sgu222e/pleximusmaximus/README.md

 1 - Download all files

-2 - Modify pleximusmaximus.bat with paths for your local server
+2 - Modify pleximusmaximus.bat with path for your local server

 3 - Create windows scheduled task to run every 5-10 minutes